-Health care failure is another blow to Trump's stunted agenda
+Trump: 'We'll let Obamacare fail'

 Trump's style

-But future success may require big changes in Trump's style.
+If Trump is to be more successful in future legislative fights, it may require big changes in his style.

 Perhaps the the ultimate takeaway from this legislative disaster is that Trump's own political methodology -- that was wildly successful in getting him elected, has turned out to be an insufficient base on which to build a functioning presidency.